arunpraba/angular-services/README.md

 ## useExisting

-Its a way to update old service with newService in Module. it will overwrite old service
+Its a way to update old service wIth newService in Module.
+It will overwrIte old service

 providers: [
 InventorsService,